vesoft-inc/nebula-docs/docs-2.0/20.appendix/error-code.md

 # Error code

-Nebula Graph returns an error code when an error occurs.
+NebulaGraph returns an error code when an error occurs.
 This topic describes the details of the error code returned.

 !!! note